Dewb/monome-rack/README.md

 <img width="90%" alt="monome modules and virtual grid in VCVRack" src="https://repository-images.githubusercontent.com/112882255/a09c18bc-06f4-4aa5-8b2c-6db57a7f2648">

 This plugin currently includes:
-* Virtual versions of the venerable [monome grid 64 and 128](https://monome.org/docs/grid/), a series of open, interactive grid instruments, in 8x8 and 16x8 versions.
 * The [white whale](https://monome.org/docs/whitewhale/) grid-enabled probabilistic step sequencer
    * A 16-step sequencer with a focus on live-manipulation and controlled variations
    * 4 trigger outs, 2 CV outs